nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ### Accept a FormFieldRequestItem

-If the Recipient agrees to fill out a form field of a form sent by the Sender, it can accept the associated FormFieldRequestItem contained in the Request for a form.
+If the Recipient agrees to fill out a form field sent by the Sender, it can accept the associated FormFieldRequestItem contained in the Request containing form fields.
 The [AcceptFormFieldRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptformfieldrequestitemparameters) must be used for that.
 The form field represented by the FormFieldRequestItem must be filled out using the `response` parameter.
 The `response` parameter must have a type that matches the `settings` of the [FormFieldRequestItem]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem).
 For example, when using [BooleanFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#booleanformfieldsettings), a `response` of type boolean must be used.
 The expected type of `response` can be found in the descriptions of the different possible `settings`, which are [BooleanFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#booleanformfieldsettings), [DateFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#dateformfieldsettings), [DoubleFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#doubleformfieldsettings), [IntegerFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#integerformfieldsettings), [RatingFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#ratingformfieldsettings), [SelectionFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#selectionformfieldsettings) and [StringFormFieldSettings]({% link _docs_integrate/data-model-overview.md %}#stringformfieldsettings), in the data model overview.
 Based on the `response`, an appropriate AcceptResponseItem of type [FormFieldAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#formfieldacceptresponseitem) is generated, which incorporates the provided `response` in its `response` property.
-This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for a form that will be transferred to the Sender.
+This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request containing form fields that will be transferred to the Sender.

 ### Reject a FormFieldRequestItem

-Even if the Recipient accepts the Request for a form as a whole, it may decide not to fill out every form field.
+Even if the Recipient accepts the Request containing form fields as a whole, it may decide not to fill out every form field.
 To be more precise, the Recipient has the option of rejecting [FormFieldRequestItems]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem) that have the value `false` specified in their `mustBeAccepted` property.
 To reject a FormFieldRequestItem, use the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).
 The rejection of a FormFieldRequestItem leads to the creation of a ResponseItem of type [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem).
-This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request for a form.
+This will be contained within the `items` property of the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Request containing form fields.

 ### Example of Accepting a RequestItemGroup